justinjurolan/react-ecommerceapp/README.md

 Our third project in React JS.
 I collaborated with group of 5 people to build this fully functional e-commerce clothing shop.
 It is a project utilizing Advanced React Hooks and React Router Version 6.

+## Live Demo
+See the live demo of the project [here](https://project5-react-ecommerce.herokuapp.com/).

 ## Installation

 ```